Foundation for Governance Research and Education

 Overview

-FGRE is a not-for-profit charitable company limited by guarantee, chaired by its founder Professor John Mellor, a former Citibank Vice President, and Professor of Banking Governance and Finance.
+The Foundation for Governance Research and Education (FGRE) is a not-for-profit charitable company limited by guarantee, chaired by its founder Professor John Mellor, a former Citibank Vice President, and Professor of Banking Governance and Finance.

-January 2024
+May 2024

 © 2021 Foundation for Governance Research & Education